 The gunshot sounds are so loud and realistic that you feel each one of those shotgun blasts Deep in your core

 Without going too deep into it, while being chased down by every single assassin in the High Table’s contact list, John Wick ends up calling in favors from his insane past as a means of trying to stay alive.
-Each favor bringing him to new locations that serve as the perfect backdrop for possibly the most beautifully shot fight sequences that I’ve ever seen.
+Each favor brings him to new locations that serve as the perfect backdrop for possibly the most beautifully shot fight sequences that I’ve ever seen.
 Perfect camera movements, perfect choreography, and major props to the sound effects team for the sound mixing.
 The gunshot sounds are so loud and realistic that you feel each one of those shotgun blasts deep in your core and even if some of the sequences could be a bit dark at times there are still perfectly accompanying sounds of a face smash or a bone crack to keep you immersed in the action.

 Keanu Reeves is so 100% committed to this role and it’s especially obvious in this chapter of the Wick chronicles.
 When you’re on the third movie in a series like this the filmmakers have to do everything they can to stay true to what their audience wants to see but also give them something they’ve never seen before, and I can say without a doubt that I haven’t seen anything like this before.
 We’ve all seen action movies and the Fast and the Furious franchise, but JW3 does over-the-top in a way that almost could be real if you just let yourself enjoy the ride.